How to Become a QA Engineer: Skills, Requirements, and Career Guide

 - Basically any role where you can prove attention to detail and creativity

 If you're new here to bridged, we're glad to meet you!
 We are huge fans of alternate forms of education, and recommend specific certifications to target skills.
-Learn more here.
+Check out our skills-based curriculum here.

 Our Favorite QA Engineering Certifications